glycerine/gnatsd/health/ALGORITHM.md

 and replies answer back with the recipient's own rank and id.
 Each recipient of an allcall() replies to all cluster members.
-Both the sending and the replying to the allcall are broadcasts that are published to a well known topic.
+Both the sending and the replying to the allcall are broadcasts that are published to distinct well known topics.

 ## Safety/Convergence: ALLCALL converges to one leader